How Long does Thermal Printing Last

 - Try to avoid compressing the thermal paper roll.
 It is also suggested not to place any heavy objects on the roll too many rolls together as it may hamper thermal printing quality.

-It was all about the thermal printing lifespan, but do you know what you need to do to keep thermal prints longer even if they are in use.
+It was all about the thermal printing lifespan, but do you know how to keep thermal prints longer even if they are in use?

 How do you protect your thermal prints from fading?

-A few things need to be kept in mind while you’re looking to safeguard your thermal prints from fading.
-Check them below and adapt them to keep your thermal papers lasting for long.
+A few things must be kept in mind while you’re looking to safeguard your thermal prints from fading.
+Check them below and adapt them to keep your thermal papers lasting dlong.

-Keep a copy of your thermal prints so you can get a new copy when your existing thermal print deteriorates.
-If your paper gets destroyed by some climate or human-made conditions, you can simply get the copy out and make a new one to proceed with your work.
+Keep a copy of your thermal prints to get a new one when your existing thermal print deteriorates.
+If your paper gets destroyed by climate or human-made conditions, you can get the copy out and make a new one to proceed with your work.

-Another way you can opt for is to scan the document and store a digital copy in backup system.
-The benefit is that you can print that stored copy whenever you want and need it.
+Another way to opt for it is to scan the document and store a digital copy in the backup system.
+The benefit is that you can print that stored copy whenever needed.